cruzzan/me-site/README.md

 Running this project in dev mode will expose port 8080 and also creates a volume connecting the host directory to the web directory in the container

+**Production**

+There is a helm chart available for the project now so that this site can be deployed to a k8s cluster.

+* The cluster needs to be v 1.18+
+* Running nginx-ingress and cert-manager 0.16.0

+See build and run for the command to install the me-site in a k8s cluster using helm.